Don't forget to practice your technical interview questions.

 Following tech websites is one of the best ways to stay on top of current trends, changes, and issues in your chosen field.

-Now that the employer is familiar with your education, the interviewer will want to see how you utilize your knowledge.
+Now that the employer or hiring manager is familiar with your education, the interviewer will want to see how you utilize your knowledge.
 They'll do that by asking situational interview questions, where your response may be judged less on a right or wrong scale and more on how it fits with the company's structure and philosophy.

 You have multiple deadlines and a new project gets handed to you with a deadline of “ASAP!”
 What do you do?